 Office 365 Advanced Threat Protection

-- Every link and every attachment is scanned.
-Rather than looking at historical attacks, these links and attachments are run on multiple Virtual Machines in order to identify malware
+- Every link and every attachment is scanned and ran on multiple Virtual Machines to identify malware

 Endpoint Server Protection with Windows Defender Suite